Ramachandra-L/watermark-documents/README.md

 # watermark-documents
-You can watermark any documents with "ONLY FOR VERIFICATON" and blur any sensitive information on the document
+Documents can be watermarked with "ONLY FOR VERIFICATION" and sensitive information can be blurred.